ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 __Next we will learn how to write, format and publish coding tutorials.__

 We write our tutorials in Markdown.
+Markdown is a language with plain text formatting syntax.
+Github and Markdown work very well together, and we use Markdown, because we can turn a Markdown file into a website hosted on Github in a minute or so!
+Because of the syntax formatting, Markdown is a great way to display code - the code appears in chunks and stands out from the rest of the text.
+All of the Coding Club tutorials are written in Markdown.

 We use the Atom text editor, which is user-friendly text editor and easy on the eyes.
 You can use another text editor, like Brackets or Text Edit a Mac and Notepad on a Windows computer, if you prefer, the principle is the same - you just a plain text editor.
 A plain text editor is a programme, which allow you to create, save and edit various types of text files, like `.txt` and in our case, `.md` files.
 So for example, `Microsoft Word` is a text editor, but not a plain one, and you can't easily save `.md` files.
-In the "fancier" plain text editors, you get "synthax" highlighting - different types of text, like code and links, are colour coded, so they are easier to spot.
+In the "fancier" plain text editors, you get "syntax" highlighting - different types of text, like code and links, are colour coded, so they are easier to spot.

 __You can <a href="https://atom.io/" target="_blank">download Atom here, if you wish.</a>__